 Two of the puppies (Pepper and Leila) went to live in London and still meet as their new owners are friends.
-The black and tan girl (Rowan, now Coco) lives in a local village, and the red girl (Ruby Tuesday, now Bella) in Warwickshire.
+The black and tan girl (Rowan) lives in a local village, and the red girl (Ruby Tuesday) in Warwickshire.

 This was Milly’s last litter; there will be no more puppies for her.
 This year she became a granny when Amber, now 2, had her first litter.
 She is still full of life and loves walking, especially in new and exciting places.
 I am expected to provide these regularly, preferably including a river, lake or stream.
 She has a favourite walk at Cwm Bychan, near Beddgelert which includes all three.